amenesik/terraform-provider-amenesik/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/371fddb9-2b96-420c-bd9b-4d0909f2466e" />

-Naturally the use of Terraform Destroy would delete it from the Amenesik Enterprise Cloud.
+Naturally the use of Terraform Destroy would delete the BEAM resource from the Amenesik Enterprise Cloud.